seriousm4x/UpSnap/README.md

 ### Non-root docker user:

-You will loose the ability to add network devices via the scan page.
+You will lose the ability to add network devices via the scan page.

 Create the mount point first: